-- Full Suppression: wildland fires managed for 100% full suppression strategy will submit an ICS-209: - Daily if a Complex, Type 1, or Type 2 IMT assigned (see IMT Assignment section below). - Daily if national resources (Type 1 or Type 2 Helicopter, Type 1 Crew, or Smokejumpers) are assigned to the incident for more than 72 hours. - Daily if the incident meets large fire criteria (>100 in timber/slash Fuel Models 8-13, >300 in grass/brush fuels - Fuel Models 1-7). - Daily if a significant event occurs or is expected to occur.
-This may include: - Damage to values at risk (i.e., structures, infrastructure, etc.). - A significant accident, injury, or fatality occurs. - Critical fire weather event (i.e., high Haines, dry cold front, etc.). - Sufficient increase in acres or activity (such as smoke production) to create public health or nuisance concerns. - The incident strategy is modified. - Daily if the incident is to be prioritized for resource allocation or meet situational awareness considerations for specific agency(s). - Incidents that will be active beyond 72-hours from discovery which do not meet large fire criteria and do not have national resources assigned will create an "Initial" ICS-209 and submit an "Updated" ICS-209 every Thursday no later than 1800 (mountain time). - A "Final" ICS-209 can be submitted once the incident is declared 100% contained.
-An ICS-209 may be changed from "Final" status to an "Update" should the incident escape containment and then become "Final" once again upon recontainment.
+- Daily if a significant event occurs or is expected to occur.
+This may include: - Damage to values at risk (i.e., structures, infrastructure, etc.). - A significant accident, injury, or fatality occurs. - Critical fire weather event (i.e., low relative humidity, strong surface wind, unstable air, etc.). - Sufficient increase in acres or activity (such as smoke production) to create public health or nuisance concerns. - The incident strategy is modified. - The incident commander changes. - Daily if the incident is to be prioritized for resource allocation or meet situational awareness considerations for specific agency(s). - Incidents that will be active beyond 72-hours from discovery which do not meet large fire criteria and do not have national resources assigned will create an "Initial" ICS-209 and submit an "Updated" ICS-209 every Thursday no later than 1800 (mountain time). - A "Final" ICS-209 can be submitted once the incident is declared 100% contained or completed.
+An ICS-209 may be changed from "Final" status to an "Update" should the incident escape containment and then become "Final" once again upon recontainment. - Monitor, Confine, Point Zone Protection, or a Combination: wildfires managed under one or a combination of these management strategies will submit an ICS-209: - Daily if the incident has a Complex, Type 1, or Type 2 IMT assigned. - Daily if national resources (Type 1 or Type 2 Helicopter, Type 1 Crew, or Smokejumpers) are assigned to the incident for more than 72 hours. - Daily if a significant event occurs or is expected to occur.
+This may include: - Damage to values at risk (i.e., structures, infrastructure, etc.); - A significant accident, injury, or fatality occurs; - Critical fire weather event (i.e., low relative humidity, strong surface wind, unstable air, etc.); - Sufficient increase in acres or activity (such as smoke production) to create public health or nuisance concerns; - The incident strategy is modified. - The incident commander changes. - Daily if the incident is to be prioritized for resource allocation or meet situational awareness considerations for specific agency(s). - Incidents that will be active beyond 72-hours from discovery which do not meet large fire criteria and do not have national resources assigned will create an "Initial" ICS-209 and submit an "Updated" ICS-209 every Thursday no later than 1800 (mountain time). - A "Final" ICS-209 will be submitted once the incident has been declared 100% contained or completed, controlled or out.
+An ICS-209 may be changed from "Final"

-- Monitor, Confine, Point Zone Protection, or a Combination: wildfires managed under one or a combination of these management strategies will submit an ICS-209: - Daily if the incident has a Complex, Type 1, or Type 2 IMT assigned. - Daily if national resources (Type 1 or Type 2 Helicopter, Type 1 Crew, or Smokejumpers) are assigned to the incident for more than 72 hours. - Daily if a significant event occurs or is expected to occur.
-This may include: - Damage to values at risk (i.e., structures, infrastructure, etc.); - A significant accident, injury, or fatality occurs; - Critical fire weather event (i.e., high Haines, dry cold front, etc.); - Sufficient increase in acres or activity (such as smoke production) to create public health or nuisance concerns; - The incident strategy is modified. - Daily if the incident is to be prioritized for resource allocation or meet situational awareness considerations for specific agency(s). - Incidents that will be active beyond 72-hours from discovery which do not meet large fire criteria and do not have national resources assigned will create an "Initial" ICS-209 and submit an "Updated" ICS-209 every Thursday no later than 1800 (mountain time). - A "Final" ICS-209 will be submitted once the incident has been declared 100% contained, controlled or out.
-An ICS-209 may be changed from "Final" status to an "Update" should the incident escape containment and then become "Final" once again upon re-containment.
+status to an "Update" should the incident escape containment and then become "Final" once again upon re-containment.